Mixing Time Bounds for the Gibbs Sampler under Isoperimetry: Convergence analysis of Markov chains

-where $\mathcal{D} ( S_1, S_2) = \inf \{ \abs{x-y} : x \in S_1, y \in S_2 \}$ denotes the distance between $S_1$ and $S_2$. \end{defn}
+where $\mathcal{D} ( S_1, S_2) = \inf \{ \abs{x-y} : x \in S_1, \, y \in S_2 \}$ denotes the distance between $S_1$ and $S_2$. \end{defn}

 When $\pi$ is log-concave (or a bounded perturbation thereof), a three-set inequality can be derived by controlling a quantity known as the isoperimetric profile of $\pi$ \citetext{\citealp[Theorem 1.2]{milman2009role2}; \citealp[Section 3]{andrieu2024explicit}}.
-Bounds on the isoperimetric profile have also been established when $\pi$ satisfies \po{1} and \ls{1} \citep{rothaus1985analytic, bobkov1997some}.
+Appropriate bounds on the isoperimetric profile are known to be equivalent to $\pi$ satisfying $\po{1}$ and, similarly, $\ls{1}$ \citep{rothaus1985analytic, bobkov1997some, kolesnikov2007modified}.
 In all these cases, $\Upsilon$ is taken to be a multiple of the identity function.
 However, this approach generally breaks down for non-log-concave $\pi$, as shown in \citet[Subsection 1.2]{milman2009role}.

 \begin{defn} Let $\delta, \varepsilon > 0$.
 A Markov kernel $P$ is said to satisfy a $(\delta, \varepsilon)$-close coupling condition if

 \end{defn}

 The close coupling condition ensures that when $x$ and $y$ are ``close'' in Euclidean distance, the probability distributions $P(x, \cdot)$ and $P(y, \cdot)$ are ``close'' in total variation distance.
 Assuming that $\pi$ satisfies a three-set isoperimetric inequality and $P$ satisfies a close coupling condition, we are able to establish a lower bound on the conductance of the Markov chain.